 Spread of Toxin Effects: In some cases, the effects of Dysport and all botulinum toxin products may affect areas of the body away from the injection site.
 These effects can cause symptoms of a serious condition called botulism.
 Symptoms of botulism can happen hours to weeks after injection and may include swallowing and breathing problems, loss of strength and muscle weakness all over the body, double vision, blurred vision and drooping eyelids, hoarseness or change or loss of voice, trouble saying words clearly, or loss of bladder control.
 Swallowing and breathing problems can be life threatening and there have been reports of death.

-The risk of symptoms is probably greatest in children and adults treated for muscle spasms, particularly in those patients who have underlying medical conditions that could make these symptoms more likely.
+The risk of symptoms is probably greatest in children treated for muscle spasms but symptoms can also occur in adults treated for muscle spasms and other conditions, particularly in those patients who have underlying conditions that would predispose them to these symptoms.

 The toxic effects have been reported at doses similar to those used to treat muscle spasms in the neck.
 Lower doses, in both approved and unapproved uses, have also caused toxic effects.
 This includes treatment of children and adults for muscle spasms.